Comandeer/rollup-lib-bundler/README.md

 ## How does it work?

-It gets `package.json` from the current working directory, parses it and get neeeded info:
+It gets `package.json` from the current working directory, parses it and fetches the neeeded info:

 * `name`, `author`, `version` and `license` to create beautiful banner comment,
-* `exports.import` for saving ESM bundle.
+* `exports.import` to determine where to save ESM bundle (see the ["Supported `exports` syntax"](#supported-exports-syntax) section for more info).

 Then the bundling happens.
 The default entry point for Rollup is `src/index.js`.